yardnsm/blox-zsh-theme/README.md

 1. Get the file `blox.zsh`; Either:
   - Clone this repo
-  - add it as a submodule
+  - ... or add it as a submodule.
-  - just download `blox.zsh`
+  - Just download `blox.zsh`.
 2. `source` it.
 Simply put the following in your `~/.zshrc`:
 ```console
 source PATH_FOR_BLOX.zsh